AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/autograding.rst

 autograding, such as downloading data.
 For that matter, it should try to minimize these when running on JupyterHub, too (a course with 1000 students doesn't need every student to download data separately - that's a recipe to get us blocked).
+Request a ``/coursedata/`` directory and you can put any type of data there for students to use.
 You can try these kind of conditionals to handle these cases:

 .. code-block:: python